 Since we moved into our house nearly six years ago, I have had a secondhand lawn mower that gets the job done.
 It is self-propelled with a front wheel drive, but that feature has been a bane.
 When it is turned off, the mower was exceedingly difficult to use — it wouldn’t even roll downhill by itself!

 The self-propelling feature came to a halt almost two weeks ago when I got a wheel stuck under a bolt on a fence.
 It had been taking a lot of abuse over the years, and this was the end of the line.
+West Palm Beach fences experts offered a solution to this problem.

 I finished up the yard as best I could, fighting against the mower every inch of the way, since the front wheels would hardly turn.
 Once the yard was done, it was time for surgery.